stakater-archive/StakaterCloudDocs-Archived/content/sre/alerting/predefined-prometheusrules.md

-# SAAP PrometheusRules
+# Predefined PrometheusRules

-There are few Predefined PrometheusRules that come with our platfrom.
+There are few pre-defined PrometheusRules that come with the platfrom.
 You can use them to catch Alerts and use it further.
 Following are the rules and their descriptions

 ## Kubernetes Apps